The linearization problem of a binary quadratic problem and its applications: The LBB and related bounds

-\end{proof} The reformulation linearization technique proposed by Adams and Sherali \cite{adams1986tight, adams1990linearization} generates a hierarchy of linear programming relaxations for binary quadratic programs.
+The reformulation linearization technique proposed by Adams and Sherali \cite{adams1986tight, adams1990linearization} generates a hierarchy of linear programming relaxations for binary quadratic programs.
 It has been substantiated that this hierarchy generates tight relaxations even at the first level in many applications.

-We show here that the linearization-based bound $v_{LBB'}$ coincides with the first level RLT relaxation.
+We show here that the linearization-based bound $v_{LBB'}$ coincides with the first level RLT bound for optimization problems where the constraint $x \leq e$ is redundant for $\bar{K}=\{ x\geq 0:~Bx=b \}$, see Lemma \ref{LBBisRLT}.
+If this is not the case, we establish a relation between those two bounds in Lemma \ref{notRedundant}.